aclemons/emailrelay/doc/reference.rst

     Specifies the transport address of the remote SMTP server that is use for mail message forwarding.

+*   --forward-to-some

+    Allow forwarding to continue even if some recipient addresses on an e-mail envelope are rejected by the remote server.

 *   --help (-h)

     Displays help text and then exits.
 Use with *--verbose* for more complete